yukis-hub/BBox-Label-Tool-large-img-keyboard-shortcuts/README.md

 You don't need to click Confirm button if using keyboard shortcuts.

 # General Keyboard shortcuts
-"→" = Go Next picture
+"→" = Go Next image
-"←" = Go Previous picture
+"←" = Go Previous image
 "left_Ctrl + Z" = Clear previous BBox

 # Other Keyboard shortcuts(it depends on class.txt)